-Q. What is the best ways to reach Swai Madhopur?
+Q. What is the best ways to reach Sawai Madhopur?

-The best way to reach Swai Madhopur is by railway & roadways.
+The best way to reach Sawai Madhopur is by railway & roadways.

 - By Rail: Sawai Madhopur has its own railway station, which is connected with almost all the major cities in India.
 Therefore, railways are the best way to reach Sawai Madhopur.